kalonez/nixos-personal-backup/README.md

 nvidia-offload %command% some-game

-or have it in steam game launch options
+nvidia-offload %command%   (or have it in steam game launch options )

-nvidia-offload %command%

 (Only works in Offload mode.
 Remove if you're not using offload mode)